BenAWesley/BenAWesley/README.md

-### Hi, I'm Ben 👨🏽‍🎓🕵🏽‍♂️
+# Hi, I'm Ben 👨🏽‍🎓🕵🏽‍♂️

- 🌱 I’m currently an aspiring web devolper, learning the basics needed to tranverse the vast universe that makes up the tech world as we all know it!
+ 🌱 I’m currently an aspiring web developer, learning the basics needed to transverse the vast universe that makes up the tech world as we all know it!

- Since 2020 when I noticed the quickly raising intrest in various tech skills all around the world, I have been teaching my self the basics of HTML, CSS, SQL, and JavaScript.
+ Since 2020 when I noticed the quickly raising interest in various tech skills all around the world, I have been teaching myself the basics of HTML, CSS, SQL, and JavaScript.
 In 2021 I graduated with my bachelor degree in Human Resources Management and quickly began work.
 While I am dedicated and motivated to explore the HR world the world of tech also has a strong grasp around my mind.
-I am passionate about both of these very different world, but here is where I hope to post my progress for any and eeryone to see.
-Most of all this is my way of holding myself accontable to ensure I continue to explore this new world as far as I can!
+I am passionate about both of these very different worlds, but here is where I hope to post my progress for any and everyone to see.
+Most of all this is my way of holding myself accountable to ensure I continue to explore this new world as far as I can!

- 📫 Reach me at:
+ # 📫 Reach me via:

- BenAWesley@Gmail.com
+ E-Mail: BenAWesley@Gmail.com

- or
- LinkedIn @ Benjamin Wesley
+<p>LinkedIn: <a href="https://www.linkedin.com/in/benawesley/">BenAWesley</a></p>

 <!--
 **BenAWesley/BenAWesley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.